membrane-php/membrane-core/docs/processors.md

 AfterSets will be applied last, across the entire array.

-Other Processors will be applied in between.
+Other Processors will be applied in between and **require list values.** If other Processors are used, ensure that your BeforeSet returns a list value.

 ```
 new Collection($processes, ...$chain)